brpaz/my-linux-setup/README.md

 > This repo contains a List of applications and tools installed on my Linux Machine.
 This is inspired by nikitavoloboev´s [my-mac-os](https://github.com/nikitavoloboev/my-mac-os), but for Linux Based Systems.

+For an automated provision scripts, powered by Ansible, please check the "provision" folder.

 ## Table of Contents

 - [My Linux machine setup](#my-linux-machine-setup)